-- The death of a child while on the premises, or later, as the result of something that happened while the child was in our care. - Serious injuries, please see the section below for the definition of serious injuries. - Incidents were a child in our care is taken to hospital, to an Accident and Emergency Department for more than 24 hours, either directly from our provision, or later, as the result of something that happened while the child was in our care. - Any significant event which is likely to affect the suitability to care for children. - Changes in management structure.
+- The death of a child while on the premises, or later, as the result of something that happened while the child was in our care. - Serious injuries, please see the section below for the definition of serious injuries. - Incidents where a child in our care is taken to hospital, to an Accident and Emergency Department for more than 24 hours, either directly from our provision, or later, as the result of something that happened while the child was in our care. - Any significant event which is likely to affect the suitability to care for children. - Changes in management structure.

-What does Ofsted deem a serious incident?
+What does Ofsted deem as a serious incident or accident which needs to be notified?

-- Broken bones or fracture. - Child abuse. - Loss of consciousness. - Pain that is not relieved by pain killers. - Acute confused state. - Persistent, severe chest pain or breathing difficulties. - Amputation. - Dislocation on any major joint including the shoulder, hip, knee, elbow or spine. - Loss of sight, temporary or permanent. - Chemical or hot metal burn to the eye or any penetrating injury to the eye. - Injury resulting from an electrical shock or electrical burn leading to unconsciousness.
-Or requiring resuscitation or admittance to hospital for more than 24 hours. - Any other injury leading to hypothermia, heat induced illness or unconsciousness; or requiring resuscitation or requiring admittance to hospital for more than 24 hours. - Unconsciousness caused by asphyxia, strangulation, exposure to harmful substance or biological agents. - Medical treatment or loss of consciousness arising from absorption of any substance by inhalation or ingestion or through the skin. - Medical treatment where there is reason to believe that this resulted from exposure to a biological agent, or it's toxins, or infected material. - Discrimination, prejudice or offensive language. - A severe anaphylactic shock incident where a child has breathing issues.
+- Broken bones or fracture.

+- Child abuse.

+- Loss of consciousness.

+- Pain that is not relieved by pain killers.

+- Acute confused state.

+- Persistent, severe chest pain or breathing difficulties.

+- Amputation. - Dislocation on any major joint including the shoulder, hip, knee, elbow, or spine. - Loss of sight, temporary or permanent. - Chemical or hot metal burn to the eye or any penetrating injury to the eye. - Injury resulting from an electrical shock or electrical burn leading to unconsciousness.
+Or requiring resuscitation or admittance to hospital for more than 24 hours. - Any other injury leading to hypothermia, heat induced illness or unconsciousness; or requiring resuscitation or requiring admittance to hospital for more than 24 hours. - Unconsciousness caused by asphyxia, strangulation, exposure to harmful substance or biological agents. - Medical treatment or loss of consciousness arising from absorption of any substance by inhalation or ingestion or through the skin. - Medical treatment where there is reason to believe that this resulted from exposure to a biological agent, or it's toxins, or infected material. - Discrimination, prejudice, or offensive language. - An allergic reaction. - A severe anaphylactic shock incident where a child has breathing issues or other serious reactions.